-Firm size (SIZE) is a commonly used variable when studying corporate disclosure, and a positive relationship between firm size and corporate disclosure is usually found (see Hossain, Perera, & Rahman, 1995; Depoers, 2000; Leuz, 2004).
+Firm size (SIZE) is a commonly used variable when studying corporate disclosure, and a positive relationship between firm size and corporate disclosure is usually found (see Hossain et al., 1995; Depoers, 2000; Leuz, 2004).
 Producing information is costly in terms of direct costs, and large firms are better equipped than small firms to bear these costs.
 Furthermore, large firms generally have greater analyst coverage, attract highly skilled employees and have access to more sophisticated information systems.
 Prior studies covering information disclosure have not focused on macroeconomic information and there is reason to believe that this relationship will be of even greater importance in this context.
-Oxelheim et al. (2012a,b) show that producing the information needed to pursue a macroeconomic risk management strategy may call for fairly proficient information systems.
+Oxelheim et al. (2012) show that producing the information needed to pursue a macroeconomic risk management strategy may call for fairly proficient information systems.
 Thus, a positive coefficient is expected.
 The natural logarithm of total assets is used as a proxy for size.

 The agency theory provides an explicit link between corporate disclosure and the amount of debt present in the capital structure (Jensen & Meckling, 1976).
 The higher the leverage (LEV), the greater is the need for monitoring in order to alleviate potential agency costs.
-It

-15 An information supply similar to that given in the example in Table 1.
+It is often hypothesized that disclosure of voluntary information increases the monitoring of a firm (Leftwich et al., 1981).
+However, previous studies have not found conclusive evidence of a relationship between leverage and the voluntary supply of information (e.g., Raffournier, 1995; Depoers, 2000).
+Since macroeconomic exposures tend to be volatile and directly affect the ability to service debt obligations, a positive relationship is expected between leverage and macroeconomic information disclosure.
+Total debt scaled by total assets is used to measure leverage.